nmusers/docs/content/Reference manual/$abbreviated.md

 $ABBR REPLACE THETA(V2)=THETA(4)
 ```

-Label  substition  occurs with this form, as with Simple replace-
+Label  substition  occurs with this form, as with Simple replacement (1).
-ment (1).

 Short-hand notation
   A short-hand notation may be used to describe a series of  values